devcenterco/frontend-test-I/README.md

 ## Show your working

-The fonts used in the designs are Circular see here - https://www.dropbox.com/s/h7m975lvy8bz5gn/Circular%20Fonts.zip?dl=0 & Proxima Nova see here - https://fonts.google.com/?query=proxima+nova
+The fonts used in the designs are Circular see here - https://www.dropbox.com/s/h7m975lvy8bz5gn/Circular%20Fonts.zip?dl=0

 ## Cross-browser inconsistencies